OpenSILEX/phisWSClientR/README.md

 * getTraits()
 * getUnits()
 * getVariables2()
+* getVariablesByExperiment()
 * getVectors()

 You can find a shinydashboard app to document the first phenomeapi web service using the phisWSClientR package [here](https://github.com/sanchezi/docAppPhisWSClientR).

 # Installation